ralphjsmit/tall-install/README.md

 ## General

-🐞 If you spot a bug, please submit a detailed issue, and wait for assistance.
+🐞 If you spot a bug, please submit a detailed issue and I'll try to fix it as soon as possible.

 🔐 If you discover a vulnerability, please review [our security policy](../../security/policy).

+🙌 If you want to contribute, please submit a pull request.
+All PRs will be fully credited.
+If you're unsure whether I'd accept your idea, feel free to contact me!

 🙋‍♂️ [Ralph J. Smit](https://ralphjsmit.com)